Tmateyka/ancPonderosaBeta/README.md

 **On the HPC that I use, I need to replace the third line of the `phasedibd` Makefile with `python -m pip install cython` (currently it reads `pip install cython --user`, which may cause permissions issues).

-#NEW:Verified compatibility with Python 3.10.9 and tested under Linux HPC environments.
-#Automatically detects headless systems and switches plotting to a non-GUI (Agg) backend.
-#Added reproducible random seeding in internal utilities to ensure consistent results across runs.
-#Minor dependency upgrades for phasedIBD integration and map interpolation stability.
+# NEW:Verified compatibility with Python 3.10.9 and tested under Linux HPC environments.
+Automatically detects headless systems and switches plotting to a non-GUI (Agg) backend.Added reproducible random seeding in internal utilities to ensure consistent results across runs.Minor dependency upgrades for phasedIBD integration and map interpolation stability.

 ### Setting up a conda environment